-Here you will find fun ESL writing prompts to help your English-as-a-Second-Language learners develop writing skills, practice vocabulary, stretch their imaginations, and reflect on key concepts.
+Here you will find ESL writing prompts to help your English-as-a-Second-Language learners develop writing skills, practice vocabulary, and reflect on key concepts.

-These esl writing prompts will even motivate your most reluctant writers to begin moving that pencil!
+These ESL writing prompts will even motivate the most reluctant writers!

-So schedule into your lesson plans this week a couple of these high-interest esl writing prompts.
+So schedule into your lesson plans a couple of these high-interest ESL writing prompts.

-Use the following ESL writing prompts to help students tap into their imaginative side.
+Use the following ESL writing prompts to help students practice their writing skills.

 1. Create a humorous story about a sea turtle who learns how to sing from a beach-goer.

 2. Write about the perfect first day of school.

 3. For a day, you get to trade places with the principal!
 Tell about your fun or difficult day being in charge.

 4. Explain how to use your favorite phone app.